buildspace/buildspace-projects/Solidity_And_Smart_Contracts/Section_2/Lesson_1_Get_Your_Local_Ethereum_Network_Running.md

 3\. **We're going to build a client website** that will let people easily interact with our smart contract on the blockchain.

-I'll explain certain things in-depth as needed (ex. how mining working, how smart contracts are compiled and run, etc) *but for now let's just focus on getting stuff running*.
+I'll explain certain things in-depth as needed (ex. how mining works, how smart contracts are compiled and run, etc) *but for now let's just focus on getting stuff running*.

 If you have any issues throughout here, just drop a message on Discord in  `#section-1-help`.